 "We will continue to work to deliver a great service every day."

 FTPE manages 30 stations across the north of England and operates nearly 300 services a day with a team of just over 1,000.

-FTPE carries approximately 25 million passengers a year and has recently received an extension to its franchise until 2015.
+FTPE carries approximately 25 million passengers a year and is the current Rail Business of the Year.